dgalama-dotcom/HomeyOverview/README.md

 manual reorganization you don't want flagged as "changes"), just delete the `Overview_previous_snapshot` logic variable; it will be recreated on the next run.

+The script also creates and maintains a second logic variable, `Overview_storage_diagnostic`, used only for the rare case where the Storage row in the System table shows "-" instead of an actual value.
+When that happens, this variable is updated with the timestamp and the actual error message (or unexpected result shape) from that failed attempt, so you can check it later even though the run itself only happened via a scheduled flow (HomeyScript doesn't keep console log output from flow-triggered runs anywhere retrievable after the fact).
+You don't need to do anything with this variable unless you're troubleshooting a "Storage: -" report; it's safe to ignore otherwise, and safe to delete if you want (it will be recreated on the next run).

 Most changes are reported with the actual item name(s) in **bold** (e.g. "2 Basic flows created since previous scan: **Flow A** and